meaningalignment/values-tools/src/prompts/generate-upgrades-to-value.prompt.md

-You'll receive a bunch of values.
-Find pairs of values where a person would be very likely, as they grow wiser and have more life experiences, to upgrade from the first value to the second.
+You'll receive a value (target), and a bunch of other values (candidates).
+Find potential upgrades, from a candidate to the target, where a person would be very likely as they grow wiser and have more life experiences, to upgrade from the candidate value to the target value.
 Importantly, the person should consider this a change for the better and it should not be a value-shift but a value-deepening.

 All pairs found should meet certain criteria: